Explore the garden and museum

 360° in the manor

-The County Administrativen Board manage the cultural reserve.
+The County Administrative Board manage the cultural reserve (in Swedish).

 Linnaeus' plants at Hammarby

 Some 40 species planted by Linnaeus still thrive at Linnaeus' Hammarby.
 Texts in Swedish.

 We run and develop Linnaeus' Hammarby

 Linnaeus’ Hammarby is run by Uppsala University with economic contribution from Uppsala municipality.
 Together with the Botanical Garden and the Linnaeus Garden it constitutes the Linnaean Gardens of Uppsala.